Jessie June Prost

 Final prayers will be held at St. Joseph’s Catholic Church, 3335 Patterson St. Armstrong, BC, at 7 pm, Tuesday, March 10.
 The Mass of Christian Burial will be held at St. Joseph’s Wednesday, March 11 at 2 pm followed by a reception in the hall.

-If you are unable to attend The Mass of Christian Burial in person, there will be a livestream available to watch here: https://livestream.cypressfuneral.ca/
+If you are unable to attend the Prayer Service or Mass of Christian Burial in person, there will be a livestream available to watch here: https://livestream.cypressfuneral.ca/

 Arrangements entrusted to